-Dear Ms. Jones:
+Dear Mx.
+Jones:

 STATEMENT OF FACTS

-I was driving my 2010 Honda Accord north in the far right lane of the Maricopa Expressway.
-At all times, I was observing the posted speed limit of 65 miles per hour, wearing my seat belt, and fully cognizant of surrounding traffic.
+On March 15, 2020, at approximately 6:30 pm, I was headed home from work in my 2016 Honda Accord, traveling north in the far-right lane of the Maricopa Expressway.
+At all times, I was observing the posted speed limit of 65 miles per hour, wearing my seat belt, and fully aware of surrounding traffic.

 As I was preparing to enter the exit ramp for Thunderbird Road, suddenly, and without notice, your insured moved from the center lane directly in front of my car.
-As he did, the right rear quarter panel of his 2012 Chevy Cruze slammed into the left front quarter panel of my Honda.
+As he did, the right rear quarter panel of his 2018 Chevy Cruze slammed into the left front quarter panel of my Honda.

 After careening off the cement wall, my Honda finally came to an abrupt stop.
 I felt a searing and acute pain in my head, neck, and shoulder areas.
 Your insured pulled over in front of me.
-We both exited our cars and began to speak.
+We got out of our cars and began to speak.

 INJURIES AND TREATMENT